Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Methodology

-Another variant used here is ROUGE-L, which measures the Longest Common Subsequence (LCS) between the SS and RS.
-The LCS represents the longest subsequence in both SS and RS while preserving word order, though the words do not need to appear consecutively \citep{cormen2022introduction}.\\
+A widely used variant is \textbf{ROUGE-L}, which measures the Longest Common Subsequence (LCS) between the SS and RS.
+The LCS represents the longest ordered sequence of words appearing in both summaries, without requiring consecutive word matching \citep{cormen2022introduction}.
+ROUGE-L thus captures sentence-level fluency and structural similarity, complementing the $n$-gram–based metrics.\\

 \textbf{BLEU} \citep{papineni2002bleu} is designed to evaluate the quality of SS responses by comparing them against one or more RS answers.
 BLEU accounts for variability in word choice and word order found in different, yet valid, translations of the same source sentence.
-It quantifies the overlap by measuring how many n-grams from the SS are present in the RS.
-The core of the BLEU metric is the modified n-gram precision, which addresses the over-generation problem by treating each reference word as exhausted once a matching candidate word is found.
+It quantifies the overlap by measuring the number of $n$-grams from the SS that are present in the RS.
+The core of the BLEU metric is the modified $n$-gram precision, which addresses the over-generation problem by treating each reference word as exhausted once a matching candidate word is found.